-The Authority is nearing the completion of a significant Estates Improvement Programme of capital building projects which will continue into 2015/16.
-The main project in 2015/16 will be the building of a new 'quad service' facility in Barnard Castle which will be shared with the Police, Ambulance and Mountain Rescue services.
-Vehicles and operational equipment will continue to be renewed in accordance with agreed replacement programmes.
+The Authority is nearing the completion of a significant Estates Improvement Programme of capital building projects, which was substantially complete at 31 March 2018.
+ICT, vehicles, plant and operational equipment will continue to be renewed in accordance with agreed replacement programmes.